compscimmo/pokeking-translator/readme.txt

 2. download firefox nightly or beta
 3. enabling the debug menu: go to settings > about firefox (or about firefox nightly/beta) and tap the firefox logo five times. this will enable a "debug menu."
 4. go back to the main settings screen, find option install add-on from file and select the xpi file

+✅ Install the Extension

+Installation & Usage Guide by WileytheBang:

 Edge/Chrome:
 Download or clone this repository to your computer.